Last updated: 20 November 2023

 - processing to support NHS Test and Trace

-- identifying and understanding information about patients or potential patients with or at risk of COVID-19, information about incidents of patient exposure to COVID-19 and the management of patients with or at risk of COVID-19 including locating, contacting, screening, flagging and monitoring such patients and collecting information about and providing services in relation to testing, diagnosis, self-isolation, fitness to work, treatment, medical and social interventions and recovery from COVID-19
+- identifying and understanding information about patients or potential patients with or at risk of COVID-19.
+This includes information about incidents of patient exposure to COVID-19 and the management of patients with or at risk of COVID-19.
+This ranges from and includes; locating, contacting, screening, flagging and monitoring such patients.
+This also includes collecting information about and providing services in relation to testing, diagnosis, self isolation, fitness to work, treatment, medical and social interventions and recovery from COVID-19

 - understanding information about patient access to health services and adult social care services and the need for wider care of patients and vulnerable groups as a direct or indirect result of COVID-19 and the availability and capacity of those services or that care

-- monitoring and managing the response to COVID-19 by health and social care bodies and the government including providing information to the public about COVID-19 and its effectiveness and information about capacity, medicines, equipment, supplies, services and the workforce within the health services and adult social care services
+- monitoring and managing the response to COVID-19 by health and social care bodies and the government.
+This is achieved by providing information to the public about COVID-19 and its effectiveness.
+This also includes information about capacity, medicines, equipment, supplies, services and the workforce within the health services and adult social care services

-- delivering services to patients, clinicians, the health services and the adult social care services workforce and the public about and in connection with COVID-19, including the provision of information, fit notes and the provision of health care and adult social care services
+- delivering services to patients, clinicians, the health services and adult social care services workforce and the public about and in connection with COVID-19.
+This includes the provision of information, fit notes and the provision of health care and adult social care services

 - research and planning in relation to COVID-19